Lomynabz/requirement-analysis/README.md

 Ensuring requirements are complete, consistent, feasible, and testable.
 Stakeholder reviews, walkthroughs, and prototyping are common validation methods.
 Confirms alignment with business goals before moving into design and development.
+## Types Of Requirements
+### 1. Functional Requirements
+#### Definition:
+These specify what the system must do—the behaviors, features, or services the system offers.
+They describe system functions, interactions, and business rules.
+#### Examples (Booking Management Project):
+- The system shall allow users to create a new booking by selecting a date, time, and service type.
+- The system shall check availability of resources (e.g., rooms, staff, equipment) before confirming a booking.
+- The system shall allow users to modify or cancel bookings up to 24 hours before the scheduled time.
+- The system shall send confirmation emails (and/or SMS) to users once a booking is created or modified.
+- The system shall generate daily and monthly booking reports for administrators.
+- The system shall support user authentication (login/logout) and role-based access (e.g., user, admin, manager).
+### 2. Non-Functional Requirements
+#### Definition:
+These specify how the system performs the functions—the quality attributes such as performance, usability, reliability, security, etc.
+#### Examples (Booking Management Project):
+- Performance: The system shall process booking confirmations within 2 seconds of user request under normal load.
+- Scalability: The system should handle at least 1,000 concurrent booking requests without degradation.
+- Reliability / Availability: The system shall maintain 99.9% uptime, excluding scheduled maintenance.
+- Security: All user data must be stored encrypted.
+The system shall enforce strong password policies and use HTTPS for all data transactions.
+- Usability: The user interface shall be intuitive, providing clear error messages and guidance.
+Non-technical users should be able to make a booking in no more than 3 steps.
+- Maintainability: Code should follow modular design principles; the system shall allow updates to booking rules without major code rewrites.
+- Localization / Internationalization: The system shall support local date/time formats and multiple currencies (if applicable) for users from different regions.